 In the two days following the announcement, SeaWorld’s stock rose more than 16 percent.

 The "Blackfish" Facebook page thanked supporters: “They heard your voice!”
 An astounded public posted comments all over the Internet, most congratulatory.
 Rose savored the moment, one she had once wondered whether she’d see in her lifetime.
 “All things are possible!” she tweeted.

 Show you support an end to captive breeding of orcas.
-Pledge not to But a Ticket to a Marina Mammal Show
+Pledge Not to Buy a Ticket to a Marine Mammal Show